eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-connections.md

 with `&`.
 You need to URL-encode the filter values before using them in a configuration.

 For example, this way the connection session would register for all events in the namespace `org.eclipse.ditto` and which would match an attribute "counter" to be greater than 42.
-Additionally it would subscribe to messages in the namespace `org.eclipse.ditto`:
+Additionally, it would subscribe to messages in the namespace `org.eclipse.ditto`:
 ```json
 {